REDTOPS-Enterprise/.github/README.md

 We’re here to push the hardware until it smokes and the software until it’s perfect.

 * **Want to contribute?** Bring your best logic and leave your ego at the door.
-* **Found a bug?** File an issue, or better yet, fix it yourself and fire the clanker to do better next time.
+* **Found a bug?** File an issue, or better yet, fix it yourself and tell that clanker to do better next time.

 **REDTOPS Enterprise: Breaking things so you don't have to.**